 Today is Holy Saturday, the day of the Great Silence when Christ finally Sabbaths.

 The Easter Vigil is "the greatest and most noble of all solemnities" (DWM; 391).
-This Vigil is The Night, the Holiest Time of the entire Year, higher than Easter Sunday morning, higher than Christmas, higher than anything else on the Kalendar.
+This Vigil is The Night, the Holiest Time of the entire year, higher than Easter Sunday morning, higher than Christmas, higher than anything else on the Kalendar.
 And on this night we hear more Scripture than any other time in the year: 9 Lessons.
 That's a lot of reading, a lot of listening, a lot of psalm recitation.
 Why?
-Presumably because The Church thinks Scripture plays a major role in our formation into saints.
+Presumably, The Church thinks Scripture plays a major role in our formation into saints.

-The Nine Lessons of The Easter Vigil then are to reteach our particular churches of our One Story as Catholics.
+The Nine Lessons of The Easter Vigil then are to reteach the particular churches of our One Story as Catholics.
 I hope you get to hear all of them, but sometimes for pastoral reasons or unfortunately out of laziness we only get a few.
 The Lessons are Scriptures ordered to show the Story of Salvation in a nutshell.
 Here is an example of a complete list of the Scripture Lessons from Divine Worship the Missal for the Easter Vigil:

 THE FIRST LESSON: The Creation: